nikcleju/DEDP20162017/Lectures/03_SignalDetectionTheory.md

 ### Minimum risk (cost) criterion

 * How to choose the threshold?
 We need criteria
-    * In general: how to choose regions $R_i$?
+    * In general: how to delimit regions $R_i$?

-* Minimum risk (cost) criterion: assign costs to decisions, nimiza average cost
+* Minimum risk (cost) criterion: assign costs to decisions, minimize average cost
     * $C_{ij}$ = cost of decision $D_i$ when symbol was $a_j$
     * $C_{00}$ = cost for good $a_0$ detection
     * $C_{10}$ = cost for false alarm